sahlenlab/HiCapTools/README.md

 - Experiment File Name Path *(STRING REQUIRED)* :   The path to the ‘ExperimentFile.txt’.
 The default path points to location of the ExperimentFile in HiCapTools.
 Change the path only if Experiment file is moved to another location.

 - Minimum Number of Supporting Pairs *(INTEGER: REQUIRED)* :   The minimum number of supporting pairs to call a proximity.
-The default value is 2.
+The default value is 2, used if the field is left empty.

 - Minimum Junction Distance *(INTEGER: REQUIRED)* :   The value for the minimum junction distance to call a proximity.
-The default value is 1000.
+The default value is 1000, used if the field is left empty.

 - Padding *(INTEGER: REQUIRED)* :   The number of base pairs around a probe that will be taken into account while deciding overlap.
-The default value is 500 base pairs.
+The default value is 500 base pairs, used if the field is left empty.

 - Read Length *(INTEGER: REQUIRED)* :  The sequence read length.
-The default value is 80.
+The default value is 80, used if the field is left empty.

 - Base File Name *(STRING: REQUIRED)* :   The name with which the output file names will start.

 - Calculate p_values *(STRING: REQUIRED)* :   Option to calculate p values based on proximity profile of negative control probes.
 Its value must be either ‘Yes’ or ‘No’.
 Negative control probe and region files must be entered in ExperimentFile.txt if Calculate p_values is ‘Yes’.

 - Bin Size for Probe-Distal *(INTEGER: REQUIRED)* :   The distance bin size for averaging probe-distal proximities of negative probes.
-The default value is 1000 base pairs.
+The default value is 1000 base pairs, used if the field is left empty.

 - Window Size for Probe-Distal *(INTEGER: REQUIRED)* :   The window size for probe-distal proximity bins over which the rolling mean and standard deviation are calculated for smoothing.
-The default value is 101 bins.
+The default value is 101 bins, used if the field is left empty.

 - Bin Size for Probe-Probe *(INTEGER: REQUIRED)* :   The distance bin size for averaging probe-probe proximities of negative probes.
-The default value is 20000 base pairs.
+The default value is 20000 base pairs, used if the field is left empty.

 - Window Size for Probe-Probe *(INTEGER: REQUIRED)* :   The window size for probe-probe proximity bins over which the rolling mean and standard deviation are calculated for smoothing.
-The default value is 3 bins.
+The default value is 3 bins, used if the field is left empty.

 ##### II.
 ExperimentFile.txt